asmacdo/operator-sdk/website/content/en/docs/user/metrics/_index.md

+---
-#  Operator SDK Monitoring with Prometheus
+title: Operator SDK Monitoring with Prometheus
+linkTitle: Monitoring with Prometheus
+---

 [Prometheus][prometheus] is an open-source systems monitoring and alerting toolkit.
 Below is the overview of the different helpers that exist in Operator SDK to help setup metrics in the generated operator.